aleksandrajk/Python-Projects/geodata-project/README.md

 ## Usage
-1. Populate the `where.data` file with university names (one per line) that you want to geocode and visualize.
+1. Populate the `where.data` file with place names (one per line) that you want to geocode and visualize.
 2. Follow the "Getting Started" instructions to set up and run the project.
 3. View the geocoded data on the Google Map visualization by opening `where.html` in a web browser.
 4. Customize the project by modifying the Python scripts or HTML file as needed.